forrestwilkins/social-ui/README.md

 ## GraphQL Code Generator

 Social UI takes advantage of code generation based on the current GraphQL schema.
-The generator should be run after any changes to the schema, along with changes to queries, mutations, or fragments.
+The generator should be run after any changes to the schema, along with changes on the FE to queries, mutations, or fragments.

 ```bash
 # Keep generated types and hooks in sync with the current schema